react-navigation/react-navigation/docs/guides/Navigation-Actions.md

 - `index` - *number* - required - Index of the active route on `routes` array in navigation `state`.
 - `actions` - *array* - required - Array of Navigation Actions that will replace the navigation state.
+- `key` - *string or null* - optional - If set, the navigator with the given key will reset.
+If null, the root navigator will reset.

 ```js
 import { NavigationActions } from 'react-navigation'